-The cost of CNC Prototype is mostly dependent on your usage purpose.
+The cost of CNC prototype is mostly dependent on your usage purpose.
 But before buying its machines, you really need to look at your overall budget.
-Do a project planning and finalize in advance the purpose and the process of using CNC Prototype.
+Do a project planning and finalize in advance the purpose and the process of using CNC parts.

-For buying a CNC Prototype machine, keep the following things in your notice,
+For buying a CNC machine, keep the following things in your notice,

 - The cost of your specific order